Awaba Landfill Gas Project

 Project Information:

-The Awaba Landfill Gas Project is an energy and emissions avoidance project located at the Awaba Waste Management Facility, approximately 4km west of Toronto and 25km southwest of Newcastle in New South Wales.
-Registered in February 2013 by LMS Energy Pty Ltd, the project operates on a site originally established in 1986.
-The facility manages waste for the Lake Macquarie City Council area and accepts approximately 70,000 tonnes of waste annually, which serves as the fuel source for the gas capture system.
+Awaba Landfill Gas Project is a waste sector project located at the Awaba Waste Management Facility, approximately 4km west of Toronto and 25km southwest of Newcastle in New South Wales.
+Registered in February 2013, the project operates on the council-owned landfill site which covers approximately 32.5 hectares.
+The facility serves the Lake Macquarie region, surrounded largely by native bushland and rural-residential properties typical of the awakening Hunter Region.